 There are also memorial plants and teddy bear urns.
 Use the cremains as fertilizer for a tree or other plant that you can keep in your home.
 This is a wonderful way to keep the memory of your lost loved one alive and growing for years to come.
 Teddy bear urns are soft teddy bears with compartments inside to house cremated remains.
 Many people choose teddy bear urns if they’d like to cuddle the cremains as a way of soothing themselves and mourning the loss of their loved one.

 You can also make cremation jewelry or cremation paintings.
 Cremation jewelry uses small amounts of the cremains and turns them into a precious gem you can wear as jewelry.
 Another type of cremation jewelry features a small compartment in a locket, bracelet, or other jewelry item in which you can keep a small portion of the cremains so they’re always close to you.
 An artist can mix gels, oils, acrylics, or watercolors with your loved one’s cremated remains and produce a beautiful work of art.
 The art can be a portrait of your lost loved one or a simple painting of something that symbolizes their life or has some significance to you and their memory.

-J. Allen Hooper Funeral Chapel is here to help if you want to learn more about grief or Newtown, PA cremation services.
-Call or visit us today to learn more about what we can do for you in your time of loss.
+We are here to offer our expertise if you want more tips on keeping cremains at home or need more information on Washington Crossing, PA cremation services.
+Call or visit us today to learn more about what we can do for you in your time of loss or preplanning.